timescale/docs/getting-started/aggregation.md

 ---
-title: Creating continuous aggregates
+title: Aggregation
-excerpt: Create a continuous aggregate from your data
+excerpt: Create an aggregate and query it
-products: [cloud, mst, self_hosted]
+products: [cloud]
 keywords: [continuous aggregates, create]
 ---

-# Creating continuous aggregates
+# Aggregation

 Now that you've been introduced to continuous aggregates, create your own continuous aggregate from your data.